 California SB 743 was signed in 2013, requiring a move away from vehicle delay and LOS within CEQA transportation analyses.
 SB 743 also requires the Governor's Office of Planning and Research (OPR) to identify new metrics for identifying and mitigating transportation impacts.
 OPR identified Vehicle Miles Traveled (VMT) as the new metric for transportation analysis.
-It is anticipated that regulatory language changes to CEQA will be adopted in late 2017 by the Natural Resources Agency and that statewide implementation will occur in 2019 (Caltrans 2017b).
+It is anticipated that regulatory language changes to CEQA will be adopted in 2018 by the Natural Resources Agency and that statewide implementation will occur on January 1, 2020 (Caltrans 2018).
 Projected VMT with the Build Alternative is presented in Sections 2.1.9 and 2.2.8 for informational purposes.